-More than 1,400 facilities, usually high-volume or new establishments, use a Gravity Grease Interceptor (GGI), previously referred to as a grease interceptor, which are larger than the HGIs and are installed underground, outside of a facility.
+More than 1,400 facilities, usually high-volume or new establishments, use Gravity Grease Interceptors (GGI), which are larger than the HGIs and are installed underground, outside of a facility.
 Grease is actually "intercepted" in these concrete or plastic composite tanks before it reaches the City sewer main.
 Concrete GGIs should be accessible by three manhole covers, and all GGIs or equivalent tanks require a sample box.

 GGIs and HGIs cause the flow of water to slow down, allowing the grease to naturally float to the top of the tank for easy removal.

 All plans for new commercial food service establishments (including new construction remodels and retrofits) must receive a plan review from the Food Establishment Wastewater Discharge (FEWD) Program.
 The review assures that appropriate grease-removal equipment is installed during construction.
 Approximately 75 plan checks are performed each month by FEWD.
 Currently there are no fees to perform a plan review from FEWD.